-Bartleby is a ‘Basselmation.”
-To put it simply, he is a pretty odd-looking dog, People sometimes just point and laugh.
+Bartleby was a ‘Basselmation.”
+To put it simply, he was a pretty odd-looking dog, People sometimes just pointed and laughed.
 Gene Weingarten, of the Washington Post, calls him a ‘Dalmadillo.’

-He gets so much attention over the years, that I have seen how easy it is to let dogs get away with unwanted behaviors because they are so cute…or so affectionate…or so big…or so teeny…or so old or…you name the excuse.
+He got so much attention over the years, I learned how easy it is to let dogs get away with unwanted behaviors because they are so cute…or so affectionate…or so big…or so teeny…or so old or…you name the excuse.

 It is these excuses that encourage inconsistent discipline, confused energy and the kinds of frustration that leads to problems in the home and on the street.

 My coaching philosophy is designed to make it even easier to teach your dog how to give you the behaviors you want, when you need them.

 To make the most of your dog’s capabilities, your personalities, and your life together, you need the 3 Ps.